-With the largest technical team in the industry, our staff at Fisher Unitech knows a thing or two about 3D printing and 3D CAD software.
+With the largest technical team in the industry, our staff at CATI knows a thing or two about 3D printing and 3D CAD software.
 Our experts have helped everyone, from designers and engineers to manufacturers and students, find the perfect CAD software to meet their 3D printing needs.
 We’ve found that, for the professional, the best 3D software for 3D printing is SOLIDWORKS and GrabCAD Print – this blog explains why.

 Best Design Software: SOLIDWORKS